earthobservations/luftdatenpumpe/README.rst

 Luftdaten-Viewer
 ****************
-These installation instructions outline how to build a powerful and user-friendly interactive GIS system on top of PostGIS, InfluxDB, Grafana and Luftdatenpumpe.
+These installation instructions outline how to build a powerful and user-friendly interactive GIS system on top of PostGIS, InfluxDB and Grafana.

-This is for all readers who want to learn about how to setup the whole system to build such beautiful and interactive data visualization compositions of map-, graph- and other panel-widgets like outlined in the "Examples" section.
+Learn how to setup the whole system to build similar interactive data visualization compositions of map-, graph- and other panel-widgets like outlined in the "Examples" section.

 - `Luftdaten-Viewer Applications`_
 - `Luftdaten-Viewer Databases`_